Application Open: October 5, 2021

 - evidence of continuing dedication to artistic discipline

 The Fellowship selection panel consists of five artists or arts professionals from across Washington State with expertise in a variety of disciplines and practices.
 Panelists have several weeks to review and score applications through Submittable.
 While reviewing applications, panelists are asked to apply a lens of racial equity.
 They meet to discuss the highest-ranking applicants and select recipients based on the selection criteria.
-Panels are held over two days in Artist Trust’s office.
+2022 panels will be held virtually via Zoom.

-The 2019 Fellowship Awards are open to artists and artist teams residing in Washington State working in all disciplines.
+The 2022 Fellowship Awards are open to artists residing in Washington State working in all disciplines.

 - 18 years of age or older;

-- Washington State residents at the time of application and payment (payment will be made in June 2019);
+- Washington State residents at the time of application and payment;

-- Generative artists: those who are the originators of works of art.
+- Generative individual artists (or artist teams): those who are originators of works of art.
+(Curators, organizers, and producers are not eligible.)

 APPLICANTS MUST NOT BE: